 Alan Fishman is the chairman of Ladder Capital Finance and Beech Street Capital, commercial real estate finance firms.
 Prior to forming these firms, he was the chief executive officer of Washington Mutual Bank for a short period of time during 2008.
 In 2006, he was president of Sovereign Bank.
 Sovereign purchased Independence Community Bank in 2006.
 He assumed the leadership of Independence Community Bank when he was elected president and chief executive officer in March 2001.
 Mr. Fishman has been an active leader in many not-for-profit activities in Brooklyn, New York.
 He serves as chairman of the Board of Trustees of the Brooklyn Academy of Music, chairman of the Brooklyn Community Foundation and chairman of the Brooklyn Navy Yard Development Corporation.
-He is co-chairman of the Downtown Brooklyn Partnership.
 Mr. Fishman serves on the Boards of several private companies and other not-for-profit and civic organizations.
 Alan Fishman holds a bachelor's degree from Brown University and a master's degree in economics from Columbia University.

 Board of Directors

 Martin Baumrind is a principal of Baumrind and Baumrind, a real estate investment firm in

 Robert Catell is Chairman of the Advanced Energy Research and Technology Center at Stony Brook (AERTC) and the NYS Smart Grid Consortium.
 He began his career with Brooklyn Union in 1958, rising to CEO; Chairman and CEO of KeySpan Corporation, the successor of Brooklyn Union; and Chairman, U.S., National Grid which acquired KeySpan in 2007, until his retirment in 2009.
-Mr. Catell has served on numerous Boards in Brooklyn and beyond and currently chairs Futures in Education Endowment Fund, Cristo Rey Network's Lourdes Academy, and co-chairs the Downtown Brooklyn Partnership
+Mr. Catell has served on numerous Boards in Brooklyn and beyond and currently chairs Futures in Education Endowment Fund and Cristo Rey Network's Lourdes Academy.

 Rohit Desai is Chairman, President and Chief Investment Officer of Desai Capital Management Inc. which he founded in 1984 as a private equity investment firm.
 He has served on the boards of several public and private companies involved in varied businesses.
 Mr. Desai is a Trustee of the East West Institute, a member of the Council on Foreign Relations and a Trustee Emeritus of the Asia Society.